waterbuffalo13/micromanage/README.md

 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/screenshot-gif.gif)

-The purpose of this project is to help people live a better life by being more deliberate in how I spend my time.
+The purpose of this project is to help people live a better life by providing analytics, prescriptive recommendations and a host of useful tools such as job and news scraper.

   * Organisation and Planning
     *  Plan out your day with a to-do list and gantt
     *  Write down long term goals and plans, and record achievements
     *  Maintain a journal of events, thoughts and moods for reflection.
     *  Create habits and monitor how well you adhere to them
     *  Store personal information like weight, diet and exercise project.

   * Operations
     *  Latest News (06:00 -> newsfetch -> filter and process -> write text to block)
-    *  Relevant jobs (06:00 -> selenium indeed -> "data analyst", "bi developer")
+    *  Relevant jobs (06:00 -> selenium indeed -> "data analyst", "games developer", "bi developer", "playwright")
     *  Make new friends (Idc maybe a friend making app or something)

   * Entertainment and Relationship Management
     *  How often should I go on a holiday?
 And where should I go?
 With whom?
+For how long?
     *  How often should I try new hobbies?
     *